Woman had made complaint to police the day before her death in ‘murder-suicide’

 “That is why I said it was not significantly contributory or causative to her death but I am still looking at that.”

-Ms Griffin said she would keep under review whether this police contact could amount to a breach of Ms Milnes’ right to life under article two of the Human Rights Act.
+Ms Griffin said she would keep under review whether this police contact could amount to a breach of Ms Milnes’ right to life under Article 2 of the Human Rights Act.

-She said that the death of Ms Milnes was being investigated by both Dorset Police and the Independent Office for Police Conduct (IOPC) as well as a domestic homicide review by the local authority.
+She said the death of Ms Milnes is being investigated by both Dorset Police and the Independent Office for Police Conduct (IOPC) as well being subject to a domestic homicide review by the local authority.

 Ms Griffin said: “I am not able to progress my investigation until these investigations are completed because they inform my investigation.”